gsivaprabu/vuejs-path/01 Vuejs Getting Started/05 Responding to User Events in Vuejs/02 Using Event Handlers/README.md

 		- Listens for the events in the HTML DOM
 		- Traditional HTML we used **onClick**
 		- Ignore the “on” prefix that you might’ve used in HTML

+- In a method, the **this** keyword is automatically bound to the Vue instance